 Battle Creek Regional Park (Saint Paul & Maplewood)

 Battle Creek Regional Park is 1,840 acres of forest, prairie and wetlands surrounded by urban development.
-There’s an extensive multi-use paved trail network, as well as unpaved multi-use trails.
-Here’s the Battle Creek map.
+There’s an extensive multi-use paved trail network, as well as unpaved multi-use hiking trails.
+Here’s the Battle Creek summer map.

 Beaver Lake County Park (Saint Paul)

 Little Beaver Lake Park offers a 1-mile multi-use trail loop around Beaver Lake.
 A nice short walk with your little ones or if you only have time for a quickie.
 Here’s the map.
 This park isn’t open or maintained during the winter.

 Cherokee Regional Park (Saint Paul)

 One of Saint Paul’s most popular parks, Cherokee Regional Park is sandwiched between urban development and the Mississippi River.
 The paved hiking trail follows the Park road, so not the most natural setting.
 But better than walking on the streets!
 Here’s the Cherokee map.